ag999git/001-mirror/08-oop2/150-ch8-scripts-q.md

 ```

-19. Create a script that shows "Hierarchical Inheritance" with one parent Weapon and two children Sword and Bow.
+19. Create a script that shows "Hierarchical Inheritance" with one parent `Weapon` and two children `Sword` and `Bow`.

 ```python